 Discuss birth control, abstinence and sexually responsibility, if they feel necessary

 Girls may be taught how to perform a monthly breast exam and your provider may recommend a gynecologic exam

 Boys may be checked for hernias and testicular cancer and taught how to perform a testicular self-exam

 Prepare for a well-child visit by writing down any concerns you have about your child’s development before your appointment.
 This is a great opportunity to talk with your pediatrician about your child’s health.
 Don’t hesitate to ask questions — medical or otherwise.
 Your child’s provider can give you helpful advice on how to promote your child’s learning and development.

-Olivia W. Thomas, MD, is a member of the Section of Primary Care Pediatrics at Nationwide Children’s Hospital, a clinical professor of pediatrics and chief of the Division of Ambulatory Pediatrics in the Department of Pediatrics at The Ohio State University College of Medicine.
+Olivia W. Thomas, MD, currently holds the position of Chief Diversity and Health Equity Officer at Nationwide Children's Hospital.
+Dr. Thomas is also a member of the Section of Primary Care Pediatrics and a clinical professor of Pediatrics and chief of the Division of Ambulatory Pediatrics in the Department of Pediatrics at The Ohio State University College of Medicine.

 William Cotton, MD

 William H. Cotton, MD, is medical director of the Primary Care Centers at Nationwide Children’s Hospital and a clinical professor of pediatrics at The Ohio State University College of Medicine.
 He also is a member of the Section of Primary Care Pediatrics at Nationwide Children’s Hospital.